Ehkiden/cybsec_public/README.md

 # cybsec_public
-Public version of the cybersecurity site with scrubbed
+Public version of the cybersecurity site with scrubbed files for security.